openstack/skyline-console/doc/source/user/supported-browsers.rst

 Supported Browsers
 ==================

-Skyline is primarily tested and supported on the latest version of Chrome.
+Skyline is primarily tested and supported on the latest version of Chrome and Safari.